cadrian/macchiato/README.md

 Notes:

+ * Arrays are sparse: it is possible to add elements at any index without intervening indices.
  * The `result` reserved identifier is used to assign a value that will be returned from a `def` function.
  * The `import` clauses help modularize complex rulesets.
 They import